Kim Chi-ha: Biography

 Kim Jiha was born Kim Yeongil on 4 February 1941 in Mokpo, Zenranan Province, Korea, Empire of Japan (now South Jeolla Province, South Korea).
 As a university student, Kim took part in April Revolution demonstrations that toppled the regime of South Korean President Syngman Rhee in April 1960.
 In March 1963, under the pen name Kim Jiha, he published the poem "Evening Story" (Jeonyeok iyagi) in the journal Mokpo Literature.
 In 1964, Kim took part in the demonstrations against the normalization treaty establishing diplomatic relations with Japan, for which he was briefly arrested.
 In 1966, he graduated with a degree in Aesthetics from Seoul National University.
 He made his official literary debut in 1969.

-Kim was a dissident under the Park Chung Hee regime, in fact he took the pen-name Jiha because it is the Korean word for "underground".
+Kim was a dissident under the Park Chung Hee regime, which began when Park came to power in a coup d’état in May 1961.
+During this period, Kim took the pen-name Jiha because it is the Korean word for "underground".

 Kim first came to widespread attention in May 1970 with his poem Five Bandits, which led to him being arrested under the Anti-Communist Law, though the poem says nothing about either communism or North Korea.
 The title of Five Bandits is a reference to the "Five Traitors" who signed the treaty turning Korea into a Japanese protectorate in 1905.
 In Five Bandits, Kim described how about "ten years ago" the eponymous bandits came to dominate South Korea, rapaciously devouring everything as they set out to loot the country.
-The poem was published in May 1970 and Park came to power in a coup d'etat in May 1961.
 One of the "five bandits" is described as a general who is a great Japanophile and who began his military career fighting for the Japanese in World War II; the character of the general was clearly supposed to be Park, who was often expressed his admiration for Japanese militarism and who like the unnamed general fought for Japan in World War II, which is why the poem was promptly banned and Kim arrested.
-The entire issue of Sasangye magazine in which it was printed was pulled from circulation.
+Sasanggye magazine, in which it was printed, was pulled from circulation and never permitted to publish again.

 After accusing the regime of extracting false confessions with the use of torture, he was tried and sentenced to death in 1974, which was commuted to a life sentence and eventual release following a public outcry.
 When he further accused the government of using torture to get confessions in the 1974 People's Revolutionary Party case, he was once again sent to prison and his life sentence renewed.
 He was subject to torture himself.

 Personal life

 As a Catholic, he compared the suffering of the Korean people with the greater suffering of Jesus Christ.

+Kim died at his home in Wonju after suffering from an undisclosed illness for a year.